 With that in mind, I am including “Frugal Variations” with each of my recommended priorities for the decorator who loves a vintage flair.
 Each of these “must haves” are really quite simple and attainable.

 Note: I have hidden three little birds throughout my house for fun.
 See if you can find them all by the end of the post.
 Also, stayed tuned for a list of some other blogs that are posting along the same theme.
-I am honored to be part of a Spring Home Refresh blog hop today!

-So, in order of importance, here are what I feel are the top three must haves for the spring farmhouse:
+Without further ado, in order of importance, here are what I feel are the top three must haves for the spring farmhouse: